 There’s a boundless curiosity in the way Julia Farwell–Clay explores knitting.
-You see it in the patterns she writes—she’ll pull an idea from a Native American design motif or a science fiction novel or a length of handprinted fabric.
+You see it in the patterns she writes—she’ll pull an idea from a science fiction novel or a length of handprinted fabric.
 She is a master of blending traditional and modern elements.
 It’s all very cool.

 As a blogger, writer, teacher, lecturer, designer, and catalyst in the knitting world, Julia has for the past ten years dug herself ever deeper into the world of textile traditions and personal decoration.